ekrich/sconfig/README.md

 [Scala Native and Scala.js](docs/SCALA-NATIVE.md) - A guide to using Scala Native and Scala.js.

+[Contributors / Developers](docs/DEVELOPER.md) - Helpful hints for those wishing to contribute to this repository.

 All available versions can be seen at the [Maven Repository](https://mvnrepository.com/artifact/org.ekrich/sconfig).

 If migrating from the original `config` library, see the migrating section below.